ZIFODS/Python-Training-Guidelines/README.md

 ### 2.3 Comprehensions, Itertools, and Generators

-Although Python is an object-oriented programming language, it also supports functional programming concepts such as comprehensions.
+Although Python is an object-oriented programming language, it also supports functional programming concepts such as comprehensions (If you're wondering what we mean by object-oriented programming and functional programming, and the differences between them, checkout this [article](https://www.geeksforgeeks.org/difference-between-functional-programming-and-object-oriented-programming/)).
 In this section, we will link to resources that cover these concepts.

 :gift_heart: :closed_book: [Comprehensions in Python](https://realpython.com/list-comprehension-python/)